vasudev-sharma/Conversational_MultiUser-PDF_RAG_ChatBot/README.md

 ## Assumptions
 - Retreival on only one document
 - English Language
-- User doesn't ask questions on the responses
+- User doesn't ask questions outside the PDF.
+Also, the query is well structured and semantically and gramatically correct
 - Size of the document is small.
 If that's not the case, some recommendations on it